opnsense/docs/source/manual/aliases.rst

 ..................

 Hosts can be entered as a single IP address or a fully qualified domain name.
-When using a fully qualified domain name, the name will we resolved periodically (default is each 300 seconds).
+When using a fully qualified domain name, the name will be resolved periodically (default is each 300 seconds).

 Sample